Perinatal Book Reviews

 Dr Sarah J. Buckley’s Gentle Birth, Gentle Mothering

 Combining science and spirituality to support instinctive approaches to birth and parenting.
-She critiques mainstream medical practices, highlighting the hormonal physiology of birth and its long-term impacts.
+Sarah critiques mainstream medical practices, highlighting the hormonal physiology of birth and its long-term impacts.
 Buckley advocates for informed choices, trust in the body, and nurturing beginnings for mother and baby.

 Lucy Jones’s Matrescence

 Explores the profound psychological, emotional, and biological transformation women undergo in becoming mothers.
-Drawing on science, history, and personal experience, Jones illuminates the complexity of this life phase, often overlooked in society.
+Drawing on science, history, and personal experience, Lucy illuminates the complexity of this life phase, often overlooked in society.
 She advocates for greater recognition, support, and understanding of motherhood as a powerful developmental shift.

 Heng Ou and Marisa Belger’s The First Forty Days